moosetechnology/Famix-OpenTelemetry/README.md

 ## Modeling Values

 It is possible to model serialized runtime values stored in traces using [Famix-Value](https://github.com/moosetechnology/Famix-Value).
-To enable this feature, load the `Value` group:
+To enable this feature, load the `value` group:

 ```st
 Metacello new